 2013 is the Year of the Water Snake

-2012 was the Year of the Water Dragon
+2012 is the Year of the Water Dragon

-2011 was the Year of the Metal Rabbit.
+2011 is the Year of the Metal Rabbit

 Each year is given a name using a system which is at least 2,000 years old.
 Two series, one with ten Celestial stems (shi tiangan) and one with twelve Terrestrial branches (shier dizhi).
 Each year is assigned a character from each list, in order.
 Using this system in 60 years (60 is the least common multiple of 10 and 12), the Name of the Year will be repeated and recycled back to the beginning of both lists.